iliyaZelenko/vue-cool-select/README.md

 ## Features

-- 2 themes: Bootstrap 4 (equal styles), Material Design
+- 2 themes: Bootstrap 4 (equal styles), Material Design, you can also create your own theme
 - autocomplete (you can use custom search, you can also disable the search input)
 - keyboard controls (not only through the arrows)
 - slots (13) allow content to be changed anywhere